Futuramistic/Space-Pirates/README.md

 # Space-Pirates

 A 3rd Person space themed Action-Adventure Shooter made in UE4 for CS3247.
+Our team developed this game in only 30 days.

 ## Overview
 * 3rd Person (Pilot a ship)